Criminal Justice (MS)

 • Athletes can stay on the team.
 It’s a great option for student-athletes with a remaining year of athletic eligibility.

 • There are no textbook costs.
-You'll benefit from a comprehensive tuition structure that includes textbook costs, professional organization membership fees, and high-impact experiences.
+You'll benefit from a tuition structure that includes textbook costs, professional organization membership fees, and high-impact experiences.

 • Admission requirements are simple.
 All that’s required is: